 $$\alpha = R_p - [R_f + \beta \times (R_m - R_f)]$$

-$R_p$ is the strategy return, $R_f$ is the risk-free rate, $R_m$ is the market return.
+\(R_p\) is the strategy return, \(R_f\) is the risk-free rate, \(R_m\) is the market return.
 Positive alpha means the strategy generates genuine edge, not just riding the market.

 Beta describes how sensitive the strategy is to market movements.
 Beta = 1 means the strategy moves in lockstep with the market.
 Beta = 0.5 means it captures half the market’s movement.
 Market-neutral strategies aim for beta near zero, while long-only strategies typically run 0.8-1.2.
 Beta isn’t inherently good or bad — you just need to know what risk you’re taking.

-Risk Metrics
+Risk Metrics for Quantitative Strategies

 Return metrics tell you how much you earned.
 Risk metrics tell you what you endured to earn it.